 While having my little Sunday morning adventure, I texted a good friend about my ongoing saga of no power, SoGens and soForth.
 Obviously, I thought to myself, “This would make a good blog post!”
 So here we are…

 First things first… fire up the bidet!
 I got the bidet when I was about to have rotator cuff surgery a few years ago, as one of my flippers was going to be inop for a while.
-Once you get a bidet… you’ll never go back! 😉
+Once you go bidet… you’ll never go back! 😉

 Next important thing… keep the internet running.
 This SoGen is a Bluetti AC70, which is a little bigger SoGen.